People Writing Through Summer

 What word, what act, was it we thought did not matter?

-Focus and nurture your creative work this Winter.
+Focus and nurture your creative work this Summer.

 Find a different kind of knowing each other, through your writing life.

 Each week you’ll read, write and share work from the previous week’s prompt.

 - be introduced to new authors, forms, poems, stories, essays and prose pieces,